Rigor/LoadTimesTool/README.md

    NOTE: The tool hits the https://monitoring-api.rigor.com/v2/checks/real_browsers/ API endpoint.
 The parameters can be edited in the      script to customize the tool.
 For more information on the Rigor API and available parameters, visit https://monitoring-api.rigor.com

-3. Grabbing the Check ID and running the tool (See how: http://recordit.co/dPbnMQGS0r)
+3. Grabbing the Check ID and running the tool

 ![Rigor Data Pull - Copy Spreadsheet](https://github.com/Rigor/LoadTimesTool/blob/master/images/data_pull_get_metrics.gif?raw=true)